DarkAtra/bfme2-patcher/README.md

 # Patcher

-The Patcher consists of 3 applications:
+The Patcher consists of the following applications:

 - **Updater**:
   The updater keeps all files for a program and itself up to date.
 It calculates the differences between the current version of the program and the latest